BusFactor1Inc/evmas/README.md

 After assembly the Gas cost of the bytecode and the bytecode are printed.
 Labels and statistics are printed to Standard Error so the bytecode can be redirected to a file easily.

+Preprocessing
+--

+Comments are started with semicolon (;).

+Constant words may be defined using .define, ie:

+	.define x 10
+	.define s "string"

+	x x add		;; x is replaced by 10 in the assembly

+	s pop		;; s is replaced by the above string and popped

+Files may be included with the .include "<filename>" directive and are inserted inline into the bytecode stream.

+Basic, non-recursively expanded macros can be defined with the .macro
+operator:

+	.macro add3 (x y z) (x y add z add)

+And used as such:

+	add3 1 2 3 => 1 2 add 3 add

+Where => means "expands to".

 Usage
 --